loicchamberlin/optimum-time-place-to-live/README.md

     - graphic functions to help the data analysis use : in progress
     - maybe reorganize the class and organize the repo / create classes for the different kind of elemets
     - function to get the top 10 fastest routes : done
-    - data end user visualisation, add some colors to different route (gradient) : in progress
+    - data end user visualisation, add some colors to different route : in progress

 2. logic :
     - avoid using every nodes, just select one for some next to each other == it will optimise the road calculation, select nodes based of a close radius : done using Kmeans algorithm